COVID-19 Information Read the Latest

 The effects of this disease can be severe, leading to death.

-Some of the first symptoms of this disease include:
+Some of the first symptoms include:

-In late-onset Krabbe Disease, symptoms may include:
+In late-onset Krabbe disease, symptoms may include:

 In some states, but not all, doctors routinely test newborns for Krabbe disease.

-An umbilical cord blood transplant has extended many children’s lives.
 Transplant isn't right for all kids, but your child's doctor may discuss this option with you.

 If a doctor diagnosed your child with Krabbe disease, we want you to know you're not alone.
 The Center for Rare Disease Therapy is here to help.

-Dr. Escolar will make or confirm a precise diagnosis and find out how much the disease has progressed.
+Your child will receive a complete assessment from our team.
+We will make or confirm a precise diagnosis and find out how much your child's Krabbe disease has progressed.

-Because we work as a team here at the center, other doctors and staff might see your child during your visit.
+Because we work as a team at the center, other doctors and staff might see your child during your visit.

-These may include specialists in:
+These may include experts in:

-Members of your child's Krabbe disease care team will talk with you about:
+After your first visit, a member of your child's Krabbe disease care team will talk with you about:

-You can also find your child's test results if you signed up for myCHP — Children's patient portal.
+You can also find your child's test results on MyCHP — Children's patient portal.
+MyCHP portal lets you manage your child's health online.

 The best care approach happens when we merge our Krabbe disease expertise with your knowledge of what’s best for your child.

-Contact us to make an appointment or learn more about your child's Krabbe disease:
+Call or email to make an appointment or learn more about your child's Krabbe disease:

 Clinical Studies